In this tutorial you will set up the development environment required to complete the tutorials in this course.

 - Download the Cygwin installer from the Cygwin website.

 Run the Cygwin installer and follow the installation instructions on the Cygwin website.

-When prompted by the Cygwin installer to select packages to install, select the following additional packages: zip, unzip, vim, vim-common, dos2unix, and wget.
+When prompted by the Cygwin installer, select the following additional packages: zip, unzip, vim, vim-common, dos2unix, and wget.